yuliabaron/npm_depth/README.md

 #### ENV settings:
 By default port is set to 8000.
 Can be customized by setting environment variable PORT

+#### Dev running:
+npm run dev - to run the server under nodemon npm run test - to run eslint, jshint and unit-testing

 #### Input:
 http://\<IP\>:\<port\>/fetch/\<package\>&\<version\>